-The Mercy website, www.mercy.vic.edu.au, SIMON and Parent Access Module (PAM) are all valuable sources of information for parents and students.
+The MRC website, www.mercy.vic.edu.au, SIMON and Parent Access Module (PAM) are all valuable sources of information for parents and students.
 Each student will be issued with a Mercy diary.
 The front pages are filled with information that is relevant for both students and parents.
-The College newsletter is published fortnightly and is available via email or accessible on the College website.
-'The Week Ahead at O'Keeffe' is a memo outlining important information and activities which are coming up.
-It is uploaded to PAM every Friday evening.
+The College newsletter is emailed to the MRC community published fortnightly.
+It is also accessible on the College website.
+Parents will be notified about the upcoming events and activities via the weekly memo 'The Week Ahead' which is emailed out on Friday afternoons.